rapharw/tdd-nodejs-express/README.md

 >**IT'S VERY RECOMMENDED INSTALL THIS EXTENSIONS TO HAVE A BETTER EXPERIENCE**

-### Main Structure

->**TO DO**

 ## Let's Start !

 ### The Context
 A client asked us to create an service exposed as an API to let us know which region is located in a Brazilian state.
-Our service must receive the UF (Federative Unit) and return the exactly value "Rio de Janeiro (RJ) - Sudeste".
+Our service must receive the UF (Federative Unit) and return the exactly value bellow:

+`{UF} = RJ`

+`Value to return = Rio de Janeiro (RJ) / Sudeste (SE)`.

 ### The Solution